The difference between confidence and arrogance is blurry and confusing, which leads to mistaking the two.

-He can look totally casual or dressed up and still give off the aura of being confident.
+He looks totally casual or dressed up and continues to give off the aura of being confident.

 Again, confidence isn’t showy.

-It doesn’t need to be.
-It is already there innately.
+It doesn’t need to be, as it is already there innately.

 There is no need to make it be known and announce its presence to the world.

 Someone else doesn’t have to be brought down so that this so-called confident person shows others that they are confident.

 Real confidence doesn’t require that anyone else suffers in order to make the person who is trying to show that he is confident look that way.

 It is self-assured and innately there without needing to scream to everyone in the room that it is there.